stephenh/stephenh.github.com/_posts/2014-02-08-di-thought-experiment.markdown

     }
 {: class="brush:java"}

 This looks a lot better.

 We introduced a `Request` abstraction that groups request-lifecycle attributes, and so instead of passing around lots of related parameters, we can pass around `Request` and `Response` instances.

+So far, none of this should be new or different, because HTTP libraries in basically any OO language look this way.

 Servlet Testing
 ---------------

 After introducing the `Request` interface, testing the `Servlet` class involves a level of indirection.

-Previously we could pass doubled `Writer`, `Map`, etc. instances directly as parameters to our `service` method--now we have to wrap a `Request` around the test `Writer`, `Map`, etc. and pass the `Request` instead.
+Previously we could pass fake `Writer`, `Map`, etc. instances directly as parameters to our `service` method--now we have to wrap a `Request` around the test `Writer`, `Map`, etc. and pass the `Request` instead.

 If you're mocking, you just mock out the parts of `Request` you need: